zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

     vray.exe -sceneFile="vrayLatLong_Stereo_Boxworld2014_left.vrscene"
     vray.exe -sceneFile="vrayLatLong_Stereo_Boxworld2014_right.vrscene"

-## Adding a Vray Lens Shader #
+## Adding a Vray Lens Shader in Maya #

-You can add a custom vray lens shader to your camera using the **VRay Extra Attributes** feature.
+You can add a custom vray lens shader to a Maya camera using the **VRay Extra Attributes** feature.

-To turn a normal camera into a DomemasterStereo camera you would start by selecting the camera's shape node in the Atrtribute Editor window.
+To turn a normal camera into a DomemasterStereo or LatLongStereo formatted camera, select the camera's shape node in the Attribute Editor window.
 Open the `Attributes > VRay` menu, and select either the `DomemasterStereo camera` or `LatLongStereo camera` items.

-To turn on the lens shader scroll down to the bottom of the Attribute Editor and expand the `Extra VRay Attributes` section.
-Then enable the `Treat as a Vray DomemasterStereo` or `Treat as a Vray LatLongStereo Cam`.
+At this point you can turn ON the lens shader by scrolling down to the bottom of the Attribute Editor window and expanding the `Extra VRay Attributes` section.
+Then enable the appropriate `Treat as a Vray DomemasterStereo` or `Treat as a Vray LatLongStereo Cam` checkbox.

 ### VRay DomemasterStereo Camera ###